floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/03-algorithms.typ

 For example, #cite_full(<mazlami_etal_2017>) and #cite_full(<yang_etal_2022>) use Kruskal's algorithm @kleinberg_tardos_2006 to partition the graph into connected clusters.
 Kruskal's algorithm is a greedy algorithm that finds the minimum spanning forest for an undirected weighted graph.

-#cite_full(<filippone_etal_2023>) apply the Louvain community detection algorithm @blondel_etal_2008 to obtain the granularity of the microservices, and high-cohesive communities of nodes.
+#cite_full(<filippone_etal_2023>) apply the Louvain community detection algorithm @blondel_etal_2008 to obtain the granularity of the microservices, and high-cohesive communities of vertices.
 The Louvain method is a greedy optimization algorithm that aims to extract non-overlapping communities from a graph, using the modularity value as optimization target.
 #cite_full(<hasan_etal_2023>) use the Leiden algorithm @traag_etal_2019, an improvement of the Louvain method that uses a refinement step to improve the quality of the communities.